AcademySoftwareFoundation/wg-usd/README.md

     * structuring USD assets
     * making use of USD features
     * setting up development environments on supported platforms.
+3. Continuous integration on the public USD GitHub repository, potentially with binary artifacts for download.

 ## Communication